Prodigal-Blockchain/PeerToPlay_Connectors/README.md

 npx hardhat run scripts/deploy.js --network your_network
 ```

-To deploy connector contract, replace connecotr address with protocol contract address in "connector/helper.sol" and use the following command:
+To deploy connector contract, replace connector protocol address with protocol contract address in "connector/helper.sol" and use the following command:

 ```sh
 npx hardhat run scripts/deployConnector.js --network your_network